 In more formal language the issue is put to the vote by substantive resolution and amendment: - leave out the words 'swimming pool' and substitute the words 'new playing field.'

 "The resolution is that the swimming pool be provided.
-To this the following amendment has been moved: - decide whether the major operation shall be carried out at all.
-This is done by putting the resolution as amended to the vote.
-(See also paragraph 34 below.)
+To this the following amendment has been moved: -

 The motion is that this amendment be agreed to."